How long are dogs pregnant? Canine gestation is 63 days, which is exactly 9 weeks.

 By doing so, your vet will have a better idea as to whether there may be a problem or not.

-Even if you breed your dog everyday for a week, you still need to mark the first mating as the start point for the canine gestation, for determining her due date.
+Even if you breed your dog everyday for a week, you still need to mark the first mating as the start point for determining her due date.

 Now the tricky part comes in.

-Let’s say that you bred your canine daily, over a 4 day period, starting on a Monday.
+Let’s say that you bred your female daily, over a 4 day period, starting on a Monday.

 On your calendar you count off 9 weeks from the Monday that she was first bred, as the starting point for her gestation period.